hengtseChou/BlogYourWay/README.md

 ### Done

 - [x] Posts formatted with markdown.
-- [x] Auto-generated tablee of contents.
+- [x] Auto-generated table of contents.
 - [x] Gallery for project showcase.
 - [x] Support tags for posts and projects
 - [x] Comment section (with google reCAPCHA).